The $S_n$-equivariant Euler characteristic of $\overline{\mathcal{M}}_{1, n}(\mathbb{P}^r, d)$: Introduction

 Topologists have proven many interesting theorems about moduli spaces of maps, going back to Segal \cite{Segal}.
 Results in this direction usually focus on the space of maps from a fixed curve \cite{Guest, Banerjee}.
 Tosteson \cite{tosteson} has proven one of the few positive genus structural results about the rational cohomology of $\Mbar_{g, n}(\P^r, d)$ of which we are aware: for fixed $g, r, d$, and $i$, he proves that the sequence of $S_n$-representations determined by $H_i(\Mbar_{g, n}(\P^r, d); \QQ)$ satisfies a form of representation stability, in the sense of Sam and Snowden \cite{SamSnowden}.
 His theorem implies several constraints on the asymptotic behaviour of these representations.

 On the combinatorial side, our technique of enumerating graphs with specified automorphisms by counting quotient graphs is inspired by the calculation of the $S_n$-equivariant top-weight Euler characteristic of $\M_{g, n}$ in \cite{CFGP}.
 Our method is reminiscent of P\'olya enumeration \cite{Polya,PolyaRead}.
 Adjacent problems on the enumeration of graph colourings and necklaces have been addressed \cite{Moreau, Robinson, Hanlon}.
-Our use of wreath product symmetric functions is inspired by Petersen's combinatorial proof \cite{semiclassicalremark} of Getzler's formula for $\mathsf{e}^{S_n}(\Mbar_{1, n})$ as well as his work on operad structures for moduli spaces of admissible $G$-covers \cite{PetersenOperadGCovers}.
+Our use of wreath product symmetric functions is inspired by work of Macdonald \cite{MACDONALD1980}, Petersen's combinatorial proof \cite{semiclassicalremark} of Getzler's formula for $\mathsf{e}^{S_n}(\Mbar_{1, n})$, and his work on operad structures for moduli spaces of admissible $G$-covers \cite{PetersenOperadGCovers}.